Virgin Australia: Fleet development

 On 24 October 2007, Virgin Australia announced the introduction of premium economy on all domestic flights.
-As the e-jets already have four-abreast seating, the number of seats on these aircraft remained unchanged after the rollout of premium economy.

 Virgin Australia began long haul international operations as V Australia, commencing its first passenger flight operations on 27 February 2009.
-V Australia was re-branded as Virgin Australia's Long Haul International Operations on 7 December 2011.
+V Australia was folded back into Virgin on 7 December 2011.

-On 10 January 2011, Virgin Blue entered a 10-year strategic alliance with Perth-based Skywest Airlines (now Virgin Australia Regional Airlines), to operate up to 18 new Virgin-branded turboprop aircraft from mid-2011.
-On 23 February, it was announced that the aircraft would be ATR-72s, to enter service beginning in May 2011; they would allow Virgin Australia to both replace its fleet of Embraer 170s and introduce new regional routes.
+On 10 January 2011, Virgin Blue entered a 10-year strategic alliance with Perth-based Skywest Airlines (which would later be purchased and rebranded as Virgin Australia Regional Airlines) to operate up to 18 new Virgin-branded turboprop aircraft from mid 2011.
+On 23 February, it was announced that the aircraft would be ATR 72s, to enter service beginning in May 2011; they would allow Virgin Australia to both replace its fleet of Embraer E170s and introduce new regional routes.
 The turboprops would be operated by Skywest Airlines under a wet lease agreement.
 The May in-service date was not met, and in late July the first announcement was made concerning routes to be served.
 It was reported that the ATR-72s would be initially employed on services between Brisbane and Gladstone, Queensland; from Brisbane and Sydney to Port Macquarie in New South Wales; and on additional services between Sydney and Canberra.

 On 25 January 2012, Virgin Australia announced additional services between Brisbane, Proserpine, Rockhampton and Cairns.
 It wet leased two Fokker 100s from Alliance Airlines to operate these services.
 On 26 February 2013, Virgin Australia announced it would start flights between Brisbane and Bundaberg on 4 May 2013.